tjmsy/maplibre-gl-magnetic-north/README.md

 ## Feedback & Contributions

-Feel free to open an issue, start a discussion, or reach out with any feedback or suggestions!
+Feel free to open an issue or reach out with any feedback or suggestions!

 Contributions are always welcome!